mattwamoto/Afiax-Employee-handbook/guides/line-management/probation.md

-# Probation at Made Tech
+# Probation at Afiax Connected Healthcare

-When someone joins Made Tech, they're "on probation" for three months.
+When someone joins Afiax Connected Healthcare, they're "on probation" for three months.
 This means their notice period is shorter - usually one week.

 At the end of probation, people either pass or fail.
 Most people pass.